Want to know more about the rumored Apple Glasses? Check out our Why Apple Glasses Are The Next iPhone for more details.

 Apple’s been working on this new technology for years now, but it’s only lately that they’ve started talking about it.
 Right now, everything’s up in the air, but thanks to some crucial information confirmed by Apple, Inc. as well as some reliable leaks from the usual suspects, we have a rough idea of what to expect with the Apple Glasses.

-After reviewing various official documents and compiling credible rumours on Apple Glasses, my team and I at Stupid Apple Rumours found that:
+After reviewing various official documents and compiling credible rumors on Apple Glasses, my team and I at Stupid Apple Rumours found that:

 - Why Apple Glasses Are The Next iPhone